makemegit/bash/README.md

 error_log_search_and_destroy # Search or delete error logs

-lspermissions # List like "ls -l" but with numeric permissions.
+lspermissions # List like "ls -lah" but with numeric permissions.
 777 755 644 etc..

 sortme # Compare two lists and output any lines that are the same